kruthikagangaraju/Head_pose_estimation/README.md

 ***
 ## Usage/Examples

-To use the this project, run the following command in your terminal:
+To use this project, run the following command in your terminal:

 ```bash
   python Head_movement_estimation.py